sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 ###### reboot-cause information

-Currently `show reboot-cause` displays the last reboot-cause and performing `cat /host/reboot-cause/previous-reboot-cause.txt` to show the reboot-cause.
+`show reboot-cause` displays the last reboot-cause saved in "/host/reboot-cause/previous-reboot-cause.txt".
-This will be same as current design.
+This will be same as current design but the file will be symbolic-linked to the last saved file with time stamp.
 With new design, `show reboot-cause history` will be added to display the previous reboot-cause information up to 10 entries from state-DB.

 The example shows the output of `show reboot-cause` which is same as current output and displays only the last reboot-cause.